Find Trade Colleges

 There are 711 full-time undergraduates at WNCC, and 1,625 students altogether.
 The school has a student-to-faculty ratio of 16 to 1.

-26% of WNCC students take out loans to afford college costs.
+Roughly 26% of students at WNCC take out loans to pay for college.
 The typical student loan amount is $4,148 a year.
 WNCC has a 3.7% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 Public Public vs. Private